Alumni Fellows in Ecological Justice 2026

 - Amy Moran-Thomas researched “Metabola: Planetary Health and the Global Diabetes Epidemic in Belize” during her fellowship in 2017;

-The Alumni Fellowships in Ecological Justice invite these seven fellows for a two-months or four-months fellowship which gives them the opportunity to work on their own research project in the broad field of ecological justice.
+The Alumni Fellowships in Ecological Justice invite these six fellows for a two-months or four-months fellowship which gives them the opportunity to work on their own research project in the broad field of ecological justice.

 We are certain that the entire RCC community eagerly looks forward to discovering the unique research projects of each alumni fellow.